JagminasJ/AutoTaskMCP/COPILOT_STUDIO_GUIDE.md

 7. For simple text searches, use ticketsUrlParameterQuery

 PRIMARY TOOLS FOR COMMON QUERIES:
 - getTicketsByCompanyName: Use this FIRST when user asks for tickets by company name (e.g., "show me tickets for Company Name" or "latest 5 tickets for Company Name").
-This tool automatically handles company lookup and returns actual ticket details.
+This tool automatically handles company lookup, date filtering, sorting by date (most recent first), and returns actual ticket details.
 DO NOT use ticketsQueryCount.
+DO NOT enumerate or count tickets - this tool already returns the most recent tickets sorted by date.
+The tool handles all filtering and sorting server-side, so you get the most recent tickets directly without needing to count or paginate.

 WORKFLOW FOR COMPANY NAME QUERIES:
 OPTION 1 (RECOMMENDED): Use getTicketsByCompanyName tool directly with companyName parameter.
 This handles everything automatically.